guomengtao/Django/README.md

   Who is the right comman?
 A Or B ,What different by these ?
   A: python -m pip install Django
   B: sudo apt install python3-django
+## runing Django

+I running at Ubuntu Multipass ,this could run windows/macOS ,let we use same setup ,even win/macOS

+vim edit settings.py check "a" to edit the file

+ALLOWED_HOSTS = ['*'] // if you are in dev or docker

+set the ip

+use command : ip a /address to see the ip adderess